Linda Evans: Career

 In 1991, Evans returned to the role of Krystle Carrington for the television miniseries Dynasty: The Reunion.
 Following this, she appeared in three made-for-TV movies in the 1990s, but then retired from screen acting altogether in 1997.

 In 2005, actress Melora Hardin portrayed Evans in Dynasty: The Making of a Guilty Pleasure, a fictionalized television movie based on the creation and behind-the-scenes production of Dynasty.

 In 2006, Evans reunited with her Dynasty castmates for the nonfiction reunion special Dynasty: Catfights and Caviar.
 She then starred in the stage play Legends opposite her former Dynasty rival Collins.
 In 2009, Evans appeared in and won the British TV program Hell's Kitchen, working under Michelin-starred chef Marco Pierre White.

+In 2021 Evans returned to acting, taking a small role in the critically acclaimed movie Swan Song.

 Evans has a star on the Hollywood Walk of Fame at 6834 Hollywood Boulevard in Hollywood, California.

 Personal life

 In her late teens, Evans was engaged to Patrick Curtis, who later became a press agent and married Raquel Welch.

 Subsequently, Evans has been married and divorced twice.
 Her first marriage was to actor, photographer, and film director John Derek.
-They started dating in 1965, married in 1968, and separated on Christmas Day 1973, when Derek disclosed his affair with Bo Derek, who was 30 years his junior, and was 17 years old at the time.
-Evans' second marriage was to Stan Herman, a property executive, from 1975 to 1979.
+They started dating in 1965, married in 1968, and separated on Christmas Day 1973, when Derek disclosed his affair with 17-year old Mary Cathleen Collins (30 years his junior), who become known as Bo Derek after they married.

+Evans' second marriage was to Stan Herman, a realtor and property executive, from 1975 to 1979.
 She then lived with restaurant owner George Santo Pietro, from 1980 to 1984.
 Evans also dated The Big Valley castmate Lee Majors for a brief period following her second divorce, as well as businessmen Richard Cohen (an ex-husband of Tina Sinatra) and Dennis Stein (a former fiancé of Elizabeth Taylor) during the mid-1980s.
 In 1989, Evans began a relationship with new-age musician Yanni, which lasted until 1998.

-Her best friends are her ex-stepdaughter, television writer Sean Catherine Derek, and Bunky Young, Evans' former assistant, whom she has known since the mid-1960s; both reside near her in Washington state.
-She is also close with John's Europe-based second wife, Ursula Andress, a sometime houseguest at her home in Beverly Hills.
+Her best friend is her ex-stepdaughter, television writer Sean Catherine Derek.
+Her prior best friend was Bunky Young, Evans' former assistant of over 40 years, who died in 2021.
+She is also close with John Derek's second wife, actress Ursula Andress, a sometime houseguest at her home in Beverly Hills.
+She is also friendly with Bo Derek, her former romantic rival.

 After being diagnosed with idiopathic edema, Evans began investigating alternative healing, delving into Eastern philosophy and naturopathy.
 In 1985, she became involved with controversial metaphysical teacher J. Z. Knight and her Ramtha's School of Enlightenment and eventually moved to Rainier, Washington to be closer to Knight and her school.
 Evans resides on a 70 acre estate that she shares with her sister, nephew and ex-stepdaughter.

 Evans appeared in Playboy magazine at the behest of her then-husband John Derek in 1971.
-As she gained tremendous fame on Dynasty, the photos were published a second time in 1982.
+As she gained fame on Dynasty, the photos were published a second time in 1982.

-Evans was arrested in May 2014 for driving under the influence of a prescription.
+Evans was arrested in May 2014 for driving under the influence of a prescription drug.